-UMS surfaces similar to CMS, except that the MCS is disabled, and there is no MCS surface.
+UMS surfaces similar to CMS, except that the Auxiliary Surface Mode is set to AUX_NONE, meaning that there is no MCS surface.
 UMS contains only an MSS surface, where each sample is stored on its sample slice (SS) of the same index.